 Both of these outcomes are currently with the Federal Parliament as amendments to the Basin Plan.

-A progressive and balanced approach to saving our largest river system has been undermined by big agribusiness and its political influence.
+A progressive and balanced approach to saving our largest river system has been supported by the Federal Parliament thus counteracting the political influence of big agribusiness.

-But IRN won’t give up!
-We will continue to advocate for more water for our rivers and a more efficient irrigation industry that does not rely on wasteful flood irrigation practices, and growing unsustainable crops.
+IRN will continue to advocate for a sustainable flow of water in our rivers and a more efficient irrigation industry that does not rely on wasteful flood irrigation practices, and growing unsustainable crops.